 Pre-wedding jitters: the reality is that almost every woman has doubts at some point.
 The why matters more than the fact that you are questioning.

 You should be worried when there are red flags (behaviors or qualities that you have always told yourself you weren’t going to tolerate) and you find yourself making excuses or telling yourself that it will get better or that he will change after you are married.
 It won’t and he won’t.
 You are feeling this way for a reason, and you need to get the issues addressed prior to saying “I do.”
 No one is perfect, and we all have our deficits.
 It’s not about choosing the perfect man; it’s about choosing the perfect man for you.
 Look honestly at his shortcomings and the things that bother you about him.
 Ask yourself if this is an issue that you are willing to live with for the rest of your life.
 If your honest answer is yes, you are good to go!
 If the answer is no, trust yourself and know it’s time to have a heart to heart conversation with your man and it may be time to seek professional help.

-You might want to listen to this episode of our podcast where Dr. Zoe unpacked these concepts more fully: When to Leave an Unhealthy Relationship With Your Man (with Dr. Zoe Shaw) – 024
+You may want to listen to this episode of our podcast where Dr. Zoe unpacked these concepts more fully: When to Leave an Unhealthy Relationship With Your Man (with Dr. Zoe Shaw) – 024.

 When shouldn’t you be concerned?